 "NEW SECTION.
 Sec.
-4. (1) B 2025, and in compliance (1) By September with 43.01.036, the office of the superintendent of public instruction must report to the appropriate committees of the legislature how the agency will meaningfully include or meaningfully has included diasporic communities with lived experiences of surviving, made being refugee bу, or otherwise being directly impacted by when genocide collaborating with organizations as required RCW 28A.300.115(2).
-The office of the superintendent of public instruction must provide an interim update on their progress committees the appropriate of the legislature by January 15, 2025.
+4. (1) By September 2025, and in compliance with (1) By September 43.01.036, the office of the superintendent of public instruction must report to the appropriate committees of the legislature how the agency will meaningfully include or meaningfully included diasporic with lived experiences communities being surviving, made refugee by, or otherwise being directly impacted by collaborating genocide when with as organizations required RCW 28Ã.300.115(2).
+The office superintendent of public instruction must provide an interim update on their progress the appropriate committees legislature by January 15, 2025.